AdamDavisDeveloper/AdamDavisDeveloper/README.md

 ## Heya, I'm Adam

 I'm a software engineer currently living in Atlanta, GA.
-I work as a web developer at [Sionic Mobile](https://sionicmobile.com/) (which is why my Github has been so dead 😬).
+I work as a web developer at [Sionic Mobile](https://sionicmobile.com/) (which is why my personal Github has been so dead 😬).
 I like making new friends, creating tech passion projects, and learning all kinds of new things!
 I'm chill until I meet a terrible UI.